Saving for a baby

 1. Sign up for cashback deals

 There are many cashback websites available that offer bonus cash gifts when you make a purchase via their website.
-For costly essentials such as prams and cribs, this could really pay off.
+Considering the expenses involved in essential items such as prams and cots, using these platforms could be an effective way to start saving money for a baby.

 If family members or friends have already had children, they might be able to help you by sending any second-hand toys and clothes your way.
-Due to the rate that most babies grow (and the mess they are likely to make), you won’t want to spend all of your money on pretty, pristine clothing for it to only last five minutes.
+Given how quickly most babies grow (and the mess they are likely to make), you probably won’t want to spend all your money on pretty, pristine clothing for it to only last five minutes.

-If you’re an impulse buyer who might be likely to blow the baby-budget on things you don’t need, you might be better off planning ahead and locking your other funds away until the due date.
+If you’re an impulse buyer who might be likely to blow the baby budget on items you don’t need, you might be better off planning ahead and locking your other funds away until the due date.
 You could do this by opening a six month fixed rate bond or a notice savings account that requires you to inform your bank of any withdrawals you need to make.

-Connecting with other new parents and their babies, as well as remaining connected to your partner, is crucial to help you through this new stage of your life.
-Rather than spending countless amounts of cash on coffee dates and date night trips to the cinema, check out what offers and deals are available in order to stay within budget.
+Connecting with other new parents, and maintaining a strong relationship with your partner, is crucial for navigating this new stage of your life.
+Rather than spending excessively on coffee dates and date night trips to the cinema, check out what offers and deals are available to help you stay within budget.

-After the arrival of your child, you’ll likely be more concerned with the future and how you can plan for the unexpected.
+After the arrival of your child, you’ll likely be more concerned with the future and planning for the unexpected.
 There are a few things you can do to ensure the best start in life for your little one.

 1. Sort the paperwork

 You’ll need to register the birth of your child either at the registrar of the place of birth or at your local registry office.
 This will provide you with a birth certificate and establish the identity and rights of the parents.
-You could also face a £200 fine for not getting this done within 42 days.
+You could face a £200 fine for not getting this done within 42 days (in Scotland 21 days).

 2. Protect your family

-Having children is often a stark reminder of how precious life is, which is why you should ensure that things are in place in the event that you die.
-That’s why you might want to consider taking out a life insurance policy that suits both you and your partner, giving you complete peace of mind that your family will be okay in the event of your passing.
-This, however, is a huge decision to make and if you’re unsure about any aspect of it, you should seek independent legal advice.
+That’s why you might want to consider taking out a life insurance policy that suits both you and your partner, ensuring your family is financially supported in the event of your passing.
+This is a huge decision to make, however, and if you’re unsure about any aspect of it, you should seek independent legal advice.

 3. Write your will